dockstore/dockstore-documentation/docs/advanced-topics/checker-workflows.rst

 Recall that the checker workflow refers to the workflow that connects the original entry with the validation tool/workflow, so that it can be run as one workflow.
-The validation tool/workflow is what does the actual of the validation.
+The validation tool/workflow is what does the actual validation.
 It is responsible for ensuring that the results of the original entry match expected results.

 To restate: First, the original workflow is run on a known input.
 Then, a